zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create an instance from a custom image.md

 1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
 2. In the left-side navigation pane, click **Instances**.
 Alternatively, you can click **Images** to find the target image, and then click **Create Instance** in the **Actions** column.
 3. In the upper-right corner of the Instances page, click **Create Instance**.
-4. Follow the instructions in [Create an instance by using the wizard](reseller.en-US/User Guide/Instances/Create an instance/Create an instance by using the wizard.md#).
+4. Follow the steps when you [create an instance by using the wizard](reseller.en-US/User Guide/Instances/Create an instance/Create an instance by using the wizard.md#).
 When creating an ECS instance, note the following:
     -   Region: Select the region where the image is located.
     -   Image: Select **Custom Image** or **Shared Image**, and then select an image from the drop-down list.